aragon/hack/docs/guides-faq.md

 ## Verifying your contracts

-To be sure you are trying to verify the correct smart contract be sure to check what app version is installed in you DAO with:
+You can validate the smart contract and other files of a specific app installed in your DAO with:

 ```sh
 dao apps <dao-address>